 Irish Sea - ICES area VIIa [WG 4]

 The Working Groups enable a wide range of technical experts to take part in addition to expanding the scope for stakeholder participation.

-Membership of the Working Groups will vary in accordance with the issues under discussion.
-They assist the Executive Committee in developing fishing-area-specific proposals and advice within the overall objectives of the NWWAC.
+The Working Groups assist the Executive Committee in developing fishing-area-specific proposals and advice within the overall objectives of the NWWAC.

-The so-called Focus Groups are advisory groups proposed by the Sub Area Working Groups and formally established by the Executive Committee.
+Focus Groups are small advice development groups proposed by the Sub Area Working Groups and formally established by the Executive Committee.
 Focus Groups deal with issues of specific interest whose technical complexity demands a separate in-depth analysis by a limited number of members with wide expertise and knowledge on that subject matter.

-Its main aim is to assist the Executive Committee in its task of preparation of advice.
-Focus Groups are set up on an ad hoc temporary basis and its number and content might vary from one year to other depending on the working programme (priorities, open consultation procedures...) and budget availability.
+Their main aim is to assist the Executive Committee in its task of preparation of advice.
+Focus Groups are set up on an ad hoc temporary basis and their number and content may vary from one year to another depending on the work programme (priorities, open consultation procedures...) and budget availability.